-Bouygues and Alstom are involved in various contracts which are part of the ordinary course of business (e.g. phone contracts, "construction contracts").
+Bouygues and Alstom are involved in various contracts which are part of the ordinary course of business (e.g. phone contracts, facility management contracts, "construction contracts").
 These relations are subject to normal market terms and conditions.
 Those operating flows are not material at Group's level.